smartEnergyResearchLab/PilotStudyPaper/README.md

 Code used for a paper submitted for publication.
 This paper analyses the effects of different recruitment methods on recruitment outcomes using the SERL pilot study data - https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8643

-## Pre-print
+## Article

-Link to pre-print goes here
+ * Link to pre-print goes here
+ * Link to published article goes here

 ## Abstract